 Resources for sailors and orca interaction

-Orcas.Pt is a Portuguese local initiative that is rapidly expanding to a useful resource for sailors sharing up to date locations and do’s and don’t through their website and a telegram group.
-They also refer to the latest recommendation from Spanish and Portuguese authorities.
+Orcas.Pt is a Portuguese local initiative that is rapidly expanding to a useful resource for sailors sharing up-to-date locations and do’s and don’ts through their website and a telegram group.
+They also refer to the latest recommendations from Spanish and Portuguese authorities.

 How to know where the orca’s are?